Print

 Instructions

 1. Pour boiling water over 1 cup cashews – enough to cover them by an inch – they will expand a little as they soak.
-Set aside.
+Set aside to soak for 30 minutes to an hour.
 Alternatively, you can soak the cashews in cold water the night before.

 2. Heat 2 tablespoons olive oil in a large soup pot over medium heat.

 3. Add onions, red pepper, fennel and garlic along with a big pinch of sea salt.
 Cook for about 10 minutes, stirring frequently, until veggies are soft and starting to caramelize.
-If veggies start to seem dry and the bottom of the pan is browning, add a little splash of water (just a tablespoon or so) and a small glug of olive oil and continue to cook.
+If veggies start to seem dry and the bottom of the pan is browning, add a little splash of water (just a tablespoon or so) and continue to cook, scraping up any stuck on bits as you do.

 5. Stir in fire roasted canned tomatoes and broth, scraping up any brown bits from the bottom of the pan and bring to a simmer.
 Simmer for about 20 minutes, until the tomatoes are very soft and the soup has reduced slightly.
 Reduce heat to low.

 6. Drain cashews and add to blender along with a little less than half of the soup.
-Never fill your blender more than halfway with hot liquid to avoid being scalded by hot soup!
+Never fill your blender more than halfway with hot liquid to avoid being burned by steam or hot soup.

 7. Hold a towel over the top of the blender (to catch any hot splatters) and blend cashews with soup on high until smooth and creamy and no pieces of cashews or vegetables remain.
 Transfer to a bowl or another pot and add the remaining soup to the blender.
 Pulse just a few times for a chunkier texture, or fully blend for a super smooth soup.
 Pour pulsed soup back into soup pot along with the soup blended with cashews and stir together.

-9. Serve garnished with a drizzle of olive oil, a grind of black pepper, fresh basil and fennel fronds if desired.
+9. Serve garnished with a drizzle of olive oil, a grind of black pepper, fresh basil, and/or fennel fronds if desired.

 • Cook Time: 25 minutes